LGUG2Z/tdee/README.md

 ```

 ## Scripting
-Given that weight is the only thing that is likely to change regularly, these tools can
+Given that weight is the only variable that is likely to change regularly, these tools can
 be scripted in order to be less verbose:

 ```bash